Kurt Josten: Life in Germany

-In 1935 Josten achieved a doctorate in law from the, University of Erlangen.
+In 1935 Josten achieved a doctorate in law from the University of Erlangen.
 However, he gave up law due to disillusionment about the state of law in Germany under the Nazis.
 Also in 1935, he visited England, including Oxford.

-Jostem opposed Nazism from 1934 onwards and went into hiding in 1943 in Paris, France and then Bavaria in Germany.
-After World War II, he returned to England and eventually became a naturalized British citizen in 1954.
+Josten opposed Nazism from 1934 onwards, and went into hiding in 1943 in Paris and then Bavaria.

+Life in England

+After World War II, Josten returned to England, and in 1954 he became a naturalized United Kingdom citizen.
 In 1949, Josten achieved a major scholarly success while working at the Bodleian Library, Oxford University's main library.
 He discovered the code used by Elias Ashmole (the founder of the Ashmolean Museum at Oxford) to encrypt his diaries.
-The decoded material was eventually published in 1966.
+The decoded material was published in 1966.

 Josten became Curator of the Museum of the History of Science at Oxford in 1950.
 He was an expert on the early history of chemistry (alchemy), astronomy, and early astronomical instruments.
-He expanded the museum's collection through purchases and the major gift of the private collection of the shipping owner, Jack Billmeir.
-This consisted of astronomical and mathematical instruments.
-It was built up with the help of Josten.
+He expanded the museum's collection through purchases.
+Also, a tramp ship owner, Jack Billmeir, in 1957 gave his entire private collection of 280 scientific instruments to the museum.
+It included topographical and drawing instruments; armillary spheres; globes; quadrants; compasses; telescopes; nearly 50 astrolabes; and 135 sundials.

-On his early retirement in 1964 at the age of 52, he took an emeritus curatorial position at the museum.
+On his early retirement in 1964 aged 52, Josten took an emeritus curatorial position at the museum.
 He encouraged his successor, Francis Maddison, who was previously an assistant curator at the museum.

-Kurt Josen was a member of Brasenose College, Oxford (also the college of Elias Ashmole) and a Fellow of the Society of Antiquaries.

-He lived in rooms in St John Street in central Oxford.
-Josten married Constanze Josten in 1962.
+Josten was a member of Brasenose College, Oxford, which was also the college of Elias Ashmole.
+He was also a Fellow of the Society of Antiquaries of London.
+He lived in rooms in St John Street, Oxford.
+He married Constanze Josten in 1962.
 She died in 1968.